There’s nothing like living vicariously through the white-hot smooches of our favorite TV characters.

 Below in no particular order are just some of our favorite first kiss moments on TV, as selected by the A Love So True staff using a very rigorous and highly scientific curation process.
 But there's no shortage of electrifying small-screen smooches to choose from.
 Did we miss your favorite smackeroo?
 Share it with us in the comments!

 Leslie and Ben (Parks and Recreation)

 These two nerds had my heart from the moment they first laid eyes on each other, so I couldn't not include them.
 Leslie and Ben’s first kiss comes after a long time spent denying their mutual attraction, due to a strict mandate against inter-office romantic relationships.
+Even though they never really hated each other, it's pretty gratifying to see this relationship work out after Leslie tells Ben that "the only thing I'll be waving is your decapitated head on a stick on a stick in front of your weeping mother."
+Smooth, Leslie.
 The mantra they later develop for each other, “I love you and I like you,” is apparent even in this first locking of lips.

 Lyla and Riggins (Friday Night Lights)